|

 /System/Library/CoreServices/RemoteManagement/ARDAgent.app/Contents/Resources/kickstart

-above.
-You might have to call kickstart more than
+have to call kickstart more than once to

 - sudo